tlecoz/canvasToMp4/README.md

 # canvasToMp4

+this tool allow you to capture a canvas frame-by-frame independently of the rendering-framerate.
+It means you can produce very complexe movie with a realtime framerate very slow and generate a smooth 60 FPS videos.
+The tool wait the end of the rendering process before to capture each frame.

 Put the file of your project inside the folder "src" , look at src/index.html to see how to use it.